Super Mario: Warp Pipes and Warp Cannons

 The Warp Pipe is a common method of transportation used in many of the Mario series games.
 Warp Pipes are most often green but also appear in other colors (early games included silver pipes, later games introduced red, blue and yellow pipes), and have many uses in the series.
-Warp Pipes can also contain enemies, usually Piranha Plants, and sometimes launch the player into the air (most commonly seen in the New Super Mario Bros. series).
+Warp Pipes can contain enemies, usually Piranha Plants, and sometimes launch the player into the air, most commonly seen in the New Super Mario Bros. series.
 In early Mario games such as Super Mario Bros., special, well-hidden areas known as Warp Zones contain pipes that allow players to skip several worlds at once.

 In the New Super Mario Bros. series, pipe-shaped Warp Cannons work similarly to the Warp Zones of the earlier games and are unlocked by finding secret exits in levels.
 Cannons appear in most of the 3D games in the series starting with Super Mario 64.
 The character uses the cannon by jumping into the barrel, aiming themself and firing at a distant target.
 This allows the character to progress through a level or reach otherwise inaccessible areas.